xxeisenberg/x44/README.md

 - SPAs work out of the box with static sites support.
 - Root directory, build command or output directory can be changed from the dashboard.
 - Redeploy anytime with a single click.
+- Instantly rollback to any previous build in milliseconds.

 ---